ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 # 👉👉 *Under-The-Hood*: Existing commands also used by this system:

-Various commands that were already a part of my "Clairevironment".
+Various commands that were already a part of my “Clairevironment”.

 Click to expand: